thehobbit85/zonk/Readme.md

 ## License

-Copyright (c) 2014 Arvind Ravulavaru, contributors.
+Copyright (c) 2015 Eliran Zach, contributors.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation